anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 ### 1.8.
 Lab Architecture

-#### 1.8.2.
+#### 1.8.1.
 Managed Service for Apache Spark - Integration Landscape

+Please refer to the blog post [Lakehouse Demystified - Part 2: Managed service for Apache Spark - serverless batches]() for an explanation of this diagram.

 ![README](../images/ts2-02.png)
 <br><br>